Educating requires passion, commitment, and unending journey of learning.

 - Strategies: Use visual imagery.
 You can include photos to emphasize each step of instruction.

 - Characteristics: Like learning through listening.
 Respond well to rhythms, rhymes, music, and sounds.
-They usually remember things that they hear like conversations or explanations and so respond well to verbal presentations like speeches and lectures.
+They usually remember things that they hear like conversations or explanations and so respond well to verbal presentations like speeches or lectures.

 - Strategies: Add narration that's lively and engaging.
 Use rhymes and mnemonics.
 When telling stories prepare relevant sound effects and use different voices when saying the lines of different characters.
 Include relaxing background music.